Market Spotlight: Cutaneous T-Cell Lymphoma (CTCL)

 - The distribution of clinical trials across Phase I–IV indicates that the vast majority of trials for CTCL have been in the early and mid-phases of development, with 88% of trials in Phase I–II, and only 12% in Phase III–IV.

 - The US has a substantial lead in the number of CTCL clinical trials globally.
-Germany leads the major EU markets, while Japan has the top spot in Asia.
+Germany leads the major European markets, while Japan has the top spot in Asia.

 - Clinical trial activity in the CTCL space is dominated by completed trials.
-Celgene, Merck & Co, Ligand, and Takeda have the highest number of completed clinical trials for CTCL, with five trials each.
+Bristol-Myers Squibb has the highest number of completed clinical trials for CTCL, with six trials.
+Bristol-Myers Sq

 7 KEY TAKEAWAYS